-For the first time, the III-V tandem solar cell has been fabricated through mechanical stack technology using hydride Vapor Phase Epitaxy (HVPE) method by Yasushi Shoji et al. in August 2021.
-As a bonding mediator, the Pd nanoparticles have been used, and by bonding the GaAs solar cell with the InGaAs solar cell, a GaAs/InGaAs tandem solar cell was fabricated, where GaAs cells were grown through the HVPE method and InGaAs cells were grown through the MOVPE method and achieved 22.6% light conversion efficiency [40].
-In September 2021, Daniel L. Lepkowski et al. fabricated a monolithic epitaxial, 2-junction, 2-terminal III-V GaAsP/Si tandem solar cell of 23.4% efficiency, grown by the Metal Organic Chemical Vapor Deposition (MOCVD) method using an ex-situ produced Si subcell with B-diffused BSF [41].
-The 23.4% efficiency at AM1.5G has been certified by NREL.
-To improve efficiency, they used voltage and current losses included in threading dislocations, which reduce the dislocation density.
-Furthermore, this group developed low TDD GaAs/Si substrates that enhanced $J{SC}$ and Fill Factor (FF) without losing $V{OC}$ , which enable GaAsP/Si tandem solar cells with almost 27% efficiency [42].
-In November 2021, Patrick Schygulla et al. demonstrated a 35.9% efficient two-terminal wafer-bonded III-V/Si triple-junction solar cell with AM1.5g spectrum by adapting the III-V top structure [43].
-Figure 4 shows a schematic model of a 3-juncton solar cell reported by Patrick Schygulla.
-This 35.9 % efficiency was achieved by two factors; (i) as an absorber, a GaInAsP thin film was integrated in the middle of the cell, which increased the open circuit voltage Voc = 5 mV and (ii) to increase the short circuit current, improved the current matching of all sub-cells.
-With this and an upright grown structure, they achieved $V{OC} = 3.248 V$ , $J{SC} = 13.1 mA/cm^2$ and FF = 84.3% of proposed solar cell.
-They suggested that in the process of upright structures, additional bonding steps are required, which decrease the homogeneity of cell performance across the wafer.
-Using the MOVPE method, the III-V top junction solar cells were grown on the GaAs wafers as substrates.
-As the bottom cell, Si cell was used.
-For III-group elements, precursors' trimethylgallium (TMGa), trimethylaluminium (TMAI) and trimethylindium (TMIn), and for V-group precursors' phosphine (PH3) and arsine (AsH3) were used.
-For n-type absorber layers, the silane (SiH4) and p-type absorber layers, dimethylzinc (DMZn) were used as doping agent precursors.
-At water surface temperatures from 550°C to 680°C, epitaxial growth was performed.
+First time, the III-V tandem solar cell have been fabricated through mechanical stack technology using hydride vapor phase Epitaxy (HVPE) method by Yasushi Shoji at al. in August 2021.
+As a bonding mediator, the Pd nano-particles have been used and by bonding the GaAs solar cell with the InGaAs solar cell

+GaAs/InGaAs tandem solar cell fabricated, where GaAs cell grown through HVPE method and InGaAs cell grown through MOVPE method and achieved 22.6% light conversion efficiency [40].
+In September 2021, Daniel L. Lepkowski at al. fabricated a monolithic epitaxial, 2-junction, 2-terminal III- V GaAsP/Si tandem solar cell of 23.4% efficient, grown by Metal Organic Chemical Vapor Deposition (MOCVD) method using an ex-situ produced Si sub cell with B-diffused BSF [41].
+The 23.4% efficiency at AM1.5G has certified by NREL.
+To improve efficiency using voltage and current losses included in threading dislocations which reduce the dislocation density.
+Furthermore, this group developed a low TDD GaAs/Si substrates that enhanced JSC and Fill Factor (FF) without losing $V{0C}$ , which enable GaAsP/Si tandem solar cell with almost 27% efficiency [42].
+In November 2021, Patrick Schygulla at al. demonstrated a 35.9% efficient two-terminal wafer-bonded III-V/Si triple-junction solar cell with AM1.5g spectrum by adapting the III-V top structure [43].
+Figure 4 shows schematic model of 3-juncton solar cell reported by Patrick Schygulla.
+This 35.9 % efficiency achieved by two factors (i) As a absorber, a GaInAsP thin film integrated in the middle of cell, which increased the Open Circuit Voltage Voc = 51mV and (ii) To increase the Short Circuit Current, improved the current matching of all subcells.
+With this and an upright grown structure, achieved $V{OC} = 3.248 V$ , $J{SC} = 13.1 mA/cm^2$ and FF = 84.3%.
+They suggested that in the process of upright structures additional bonding steps are required, which decrease the homogeneity of cell performance across the wafer.
+Using MOVPE method, the III - V top junction solar cells were grown on the GaAs wafers as substrates.
+As bottom cell, Si cell was used.
+For III - group elements precursors' trimethylgallium (TMGa), trimethylaluminium (TMAI) and trimethylindium (TMIn), for V - group precursors Phosphine (PH3) and arsine (AsH3) were used.
+For n-type absorber layers the silane (SiH4) and ptype absorber layers dimethylzinc (DMZn) were used as doping agent precursors.
+At water surface temperatures from $550^{\circ}C$ to $680^{\circ}C$ , epitaxial growth was performed.

-Figure 4 schematic diagram of layer stack of III-V/Si (GaAs/Si based) triple-junction solar cell [43].
+Figure 4 Show schematic layer stack of III - V/Si (GaAs/Si based) triple-junction solar cell presented by Patrick Schygulla at al. in November 2021 [43].